Ark of the Covenant

 There is one semi-official account of the Ark being removed by the Prophet Jeremiah.
 It reads:

 So here is a prophesy that the Ark will be revealed after the Jews are re-gathered as a nation.
-Didn't that happen 70 years ago?
+Didn't that happen a little over 70 years ago?
 So, at the appropriate moment, God may time an earthquake to open the mouth of that cave.
-Perhaps in the very near future.
-Won't the Jews want the Ark to grace their Temple III?
+The Jews will want that Ark to grace their Temple III.

 Or, was the Ark soon retrieved from the cave, and the remaining Jewish leaders and military, "took Jeremiah the prophet ... along with them.
 So they entered Egypt in disobedience to the Lord and went as far as Tahpanhes."
 (Jeremiah 43:6-7) Was the Ark then taken up the Nile to the Temple at Elephantine Island, and then on to Ethiopia?